zcoo/fluss/website/docs/install-deploy/deploying-local-cluster.md

 ## Fluss Setup

 Go to the [downloads page](/downloads) and download the latest Fluss release.
-Make sure to pick ths Fluss package **matching your Java version**.
+Make sure to pick the Fluss package **matching your Java version**.
 After downloading the latest release, extract it:

 ```shell